 Who's Afraid of Jacob Rees‐Mogg?

-Charles Noble & James Soderholm
+Charles Noble & Dr. Soderholm

 JS: With twelve days until Jacob Rees-Mogg visits our school to give a talk, my nerves are not good.
 Twice before this school has been embroiled in controversy because media hysteria associated us with the [far] Right, and twice before I have been compromised by both internet trolls looking for vile thrills and current students who wish to enjoy as much early celebrity as possible by lying about and undermining one of their teachers.
 The announcement about Jacob Rees-Mogg’s visit to the school has already generated grousing amongst my colleagues and a not altogether wholesome frisson amongst some of the students.
 Are we in for a fire-storm again?
 Will The Guardian dutifully splay our entrails on a bed of lettuce?
 Left-leaning academics and journalists regularly come to the school and no one makes a sound.
 But as soon as a right-winged Tory graciously accepts our invitation, I expect all hell to break loose.
 What are your thoughts as the big event looms on the horizon?